karenpayneoregon/sql-basics/readme.md

 }
 ```

+## Multiple Result Sets for SQL-Server

+Learn how to read reference table from SQL-Server using a single method.
+What is shown provides an efficient way to either a connection, command objects to read data via a SqlDataReader for conventional work using methods from SqlClient and also Dapper which requires two lines of code to read data and one line of code to store data into list.

+### Goal

+To read from three reference table in a modified version of Microsoft NorthWind database, Categories, ContactType and Countries tables.

+In all code samples all records are read from each table, in some cases not all records may be needed, simply change the SQL SELECT statement with a WHERE clause.
+Also, the same goes for columns.

+### Project

+See [GitHubSamples](https://github.com/karenpayneoregon/sql-basics/tree/master/NextResultsApp) (name came from another of this author's work)

 ## Provides code samples

 There is one console project uses to write all the code samples which appeared in this article.
 All code is in this project.